winterwolff/rails/guides/source/de-DE/erste_schritte.md

 >ArticlesController#new is missing a template for this request format and variant. request.formats: ["text/html"] request.variant: [] NOTE!
 For XHR/Ajax or API requests, this action would normally respond with 204 No Content: an empty white screen.
 Since you're loading it in a web browser, we assume that you expected to actually render a template, not… nothing, so we're showing an error to be extra-clear.
 If you expect 204 No Content, carry on.
 That's what you'll get from an XHR or API request.
 Give it a shot.

 Das ist schon sehr viel Text.
-Im Folgenden gibt es einen kurzen Überblickm, was die Fehlermeldung im Einzelnen bedeutet.
+Im Folgenden gibt es einen kurzen Überblick, was die Fehlermeldung im Einzelnen bedeutet.

 Der erste Teil beschreibt, welches Template fehlt.
 In diesem Fall ist es das